-The Mangshan pit viper (Protobothrops mangshanensis) may not be an elapid like the cobra, but it is found to be the only other snake species capable of spitting its venom.
-The only places in the world you can find this snake are Mt.
+The only places in the world you can find the Mangshan pit viper (Protobothrops mangshanensis) are Mt.
 Mang and the Hunan and Guangdong Provinces of China.
 It is currently listed as an endangered species by the International Union for Conservation of Nature and Natural Resources (IUCN) because of its restricted range in combination with deforestation and human encroachment into its habitat.
 There is also a demand for it in the illegal pet trade business because of the stunningly gorgeous colors and patterns on its scales and its lovely green eyes.
 Fortunately, there are populations present in the Mangshan Natural Nature Reserve and captive breeding has been going on in several countries with fair success since 1994.
 100 snakes have been bred as of 2010.

 The Mangshan pit viper lives in mountainous, mixed pine and broad leaf forests in leaf litter, rotting wood, and caves.
 It typically reaches lengths of 5-7 feet and is a particularly heavy snake, getting up to about 11 pounds or so.
 This pit viper preys on frogs, rodents, birds, and insects.
 The tip of its tale is a pale, greenish white and is used to lure in the animals it hunts by mimicking a caterpillar or worm.
 The snake hides the rest of its body from sight and sticks up its tail, which is wriggled back and forth.
 When prey comes close enough, it strikes and injects a mix of hemotoxic and myotoxic venom with its 0.8 inch long fangs.
 Hemotoxin prevents blood coagulation and leads to hemorrhaging while myotoxin causes muscle paralysis and necrosis.
 Most vipers deliver large amounts of venom in a bite and this snake is no exception.
 Up to 960 milligrams can be injected by a single fang.
 As with all pit vipers, the Mangshan pit viper possesses small, temperature sensitive pits beneath its eyes that help it locate prey.